diffusion4812/simple-weather/README.md

 /api/{proxy+} - Weather API
 ~~~

-Methods within API Gateway resources are defined to handle **only** GET requests.
+Methods within those API Gateway resources are then configured to handle **only** HTTP GET requests.
 Requests of any other type will be denied.

 ~~~
 /             - GET → AWS integration with S3